RyanGutenkunst/dadi/README.txt

 Originally ∂a∂i was initially developed by  Ryan Gutenkunst in the labs of Scott Williamson and Carlos Bustamante [http://www.bustamantelab.org] in Cornell's Department of Biological Statistics and Computational Biology.
 Ryan is now faculty in Molecular and Cellular Biology at the University of Arizona, and his group continues to work on ∂a∂i [http://gutengroup.mcb.arizona.edu].

 **Getting started**

 Please see the wiki pages on Getting Started [https://bitbucket.org/RyanGutenkunst/dadi/wiki/GettingStarted], Installation [https://bitbucket.org/RyanGutenkunst/dadi/wiki/Installation], and our Data Format [ [https://bitbucket.org/RyanGutenkunst/dadi/wiki/DataFormats].

+Also, please sign up for our mailing list, where we help the community with ∂a∂i.
+Please do search the archives before posting.
+Many questions come up repeatedly. [http://groups.google.com/group/dadi-user]

 **∂a∂i version 1.6.3 released**; Jul 12, 2012